-TO TAKE CARE OF HIMSELF as he passes their houses; and as the best protection they can give their own walls they use iron conductors with holes about a quarter of an inch in diameter drilled in the
+TO TAKE CARE OF HIMSELF they use iron conductors with holes about a

-A little fact that came to light in answer to a question about taxes seems to show how thing will be done that will be of much strong is the tendency to cherish tradition.
-The currency of Canada has long been one which would probably prove effective; of dollars and cents, and no one thinks of naming a price in any other terms, but taxes are still assessed in pounds and

-If any one has any misgiving as to whether his nature fits him to enjoy and profit by a trip to Europe, let him take fifty dollars and broad flights of steps, half the length of and spend a week at Quebec.
-If he finds enjoyment and feels enthusiasm there, he can safely spend the larger sum a European trip requires; but if he finds it dull, perfunctory work, and cannot see what there is to admire or amuse in crooked buildings, steep and narrow streets and an unintelligible patois that cannot be found in the slums of his own neighborhood, let him stay
+A little fact that came to light in answer but it seems hopeless to expect that any to a question about taxes seems to show how thing will be done that will be of much strong is the tendency to cherish tradition. avail.
+One thing could be carried out The currency of Canada has long been one Never was there a greater mistake than which would probably prove effective; of dollars and cents, and no one thinks of taking trip to Quebec so hurriedly and while the building stands on perhaps naming a price in any other terms, but without arning; it would seem as if any the highest spot in the city the land falls taxes are still assessed in pounds and prieties than, without proper study and pre- approach of the building were to be over his nature fits him to enjoy and profit by a paration, to thrust his ignorant curiosity this road and the ground properly terraced, trip to Europe, let him take fifty dollars into the midst of surroundings whose small- and broad flights of steps, half the length of and spend a week at Quebec.
+If he finds est part savors of history, real and legend- the front, built up from below, an effect enjoyment and feels enthusiasm there, he can safely spend the larger sum a European trip requires; but if he finds it dull, perfunctory work, and cannot see what there is to admire or amuse in crooked buildings, steep and narrow streets and an unintelligible patois that cannot be found in the

-Quebec and its surroundings is a memory that will not lose lustre as time passes, even if one has seen Edinburgh, Gibraltar, Ehrenbreitstein or any of the famous Euro pean places which belong to the same gene ral class.
+Quebec and its surroundings is a memory that will not lose lustre as time passes, even if one has seen Edinburgh, Gibraltar, Ehrenbreitstein or any of the famous European places which belong to the same gene-